ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_networkAnalysis.md

 2. clicking the <i>Upload</i> button to check that the inputs are valid, which appears after the format of the inputs are checked
 3. clicking the <i>Run Analysis</i> button, which appears after the input files are verified as valid for analysis

-> [!CAUTION]
+> [!WARNING]
 > Tables of gene counts with missing data may produce an error.

-> [!TIP]
+#### Helpful Tips
+The following are some helpful tips for uploading appropriatly formatted data for network analysis.
-> In the input experimental design table the first column with sample names must contain characters and the remaining columns of factors are expected to contain whole numbers.
+* In the input experimental design table the first column with sample names must contain characters and the remaining columns of factors are expected to contain whole numbers.
-> Also, the input gene counts should be TMM normalized gene counts (e.g., using edgeR).
+* The input gene counts should be TMM normalized gene counts (e.g., using edgeR).

 ### Part Two: Data Cleaning